luanachen/luanachen/README.md

 I'm Luana and welcome to my lab.

-- 🔭 I’m currently working as iOS developer PagBank, a digital bank based in Brazil.
+- 🔭 I’m currently working as iOS developer at Applaudo Studios, a software development company from El Salvador.
-- 🌱 I’m currently learning Flutter and server side swift with Vapor.
+- 🌱 I’m currently learning Flutter and mastering SwiftUI+Combine.
 - 💬 Ask me about iOS, Swift, dogs...
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/luanachen/)
 - 😄 Pronouns: She/Her